Skip to section:About the role Career progression and training Salary and benefits Entry requirements

 As a Systems Engineer your role is to provide technical engineering support to the NZ Army's Communication Information Systems (CIS) fleet.

-During your training you will learn everything required to provide the full range of services required to keep channels of communication open.
-Working with local area networks and managing routing, encryption and communication links, you will be able to engineer, diagnose and repair cable systems and communication equipment used by the Army.
+During your training you will learn everything required to provide a range of services required to keep channels of communication open.
+Working with local area networks and managing routing, encryption and communication links, you will be able to engineer, diagnose and repair cabling and other Army communications equipment.

 Job on base

 Job on deployment

 Deployments of NZ Army personnel will almost always require our own communication networks.
-As such, Systems Engineers will deploy on a variety of overseas missions, for example short duration missions to establish or upgrade equipment to six month deployments in support of longer operations.
-While deployed systems engineers provide technical engineering support to the NZ Army's deployed Communication Information Systems fleet.
+As such, Systems Engineers will deploy on a variety of overseas missions and exercises.
+These can range from short duration missions to establish or upgrade equipment to six month deployments in support of sustained operations.
+Whilst deployed, Systems Engineers will provide technical engineering support to the NZ Army's deployed Communication Information Systems fleet.
 This includes but is not limited to switching, routing, encryption and communication links management.